The Element Barium

 Barium’s Effects in the Environment

 Evidently, barium is tremendously useful since the element’s compounds are used in various industries; for this reason, barium is extracted quite often.
 As a result, it’s released into the environment through water bodies, the air, and the soil.
 And the environment affected by this in different aspects.

 For example, when barium is released into lakes, rivers, and streams, different compounds are absorbed by aquatic organisms.
 Oftentimes, this leads to barium amassing in their bodies.
-In a similar vein, barium compounds can pollute the atmosphere and damage our lungs when they’re released into the air.
+In a similar vein, barium compounds pollute the atmosphere and damage our lungs when released into the air.

 Barium’s Applications in Today’s World

 Surprisingly, barium has many different uses.
 For example, barium’s compounds make paint, specialty glasses, rubber, and other materials as well.

 Furthermore, these compounds are used in a variety of settings (e.g. laboratories, manufacturing industries, medical sector).
 Here are a few uses of barium and its compounds in different environments:

 - Barium chloride (BaCl2·2H2O) is used as a chemical reagent in laboratories.

 - Surprisingly, barium fluoride (BaF2) can be used to make optical glasses in the manufacturing industry.